-Letters of Intent are due on May 15, 2013.
-Applications are due on July 1, 2013.
-Questions about the Letter of Intent should be directed to email@example.com.
+Letters of Intent are due on August 30, 2013.
+Applications are also due on August 30, 2013.
+Questions about the Letter of Intent should be directed to firstname.lastname@example.org.

 ESRD Seamless Care Organizations (ESCOS)

-The following providers are eligible to form an ESCO that may apply to participate in the Model, and an ESCO must include at least one of each of these providers listed as participant-owners:
+The following providers are eligible to form an ESCO that may apply to participate in the Model:

 - Medicare Certified dialysis facilities, including facilities owned by large dialysis organizations (LDOs), facilities owned by small dialysis organizations (SDOs), hospital-based facilities, and independently-owned dialysis facilities;